How ALZT-OP1 works

 ALZT-OP1 in clinical trials

-COGNITE, a Phase 3 clinical trial (NCT02547818) for ALZT-OP1 now underway, will assess the safety, tolerability and efficacy of the ALZT-OP1 combo therapy in 600 participants with early-stage Alzheimer’s, ages 55 to 79.
+COGNITE, a Phase 3 clinical trial (NCT02547818) for ALZT-OP1 now underway, will assess the safety, tolerability, and efficacy of the ALZT-OP1 combo therapy in 620 participants with early-stage Alzheimer’s, ages 55 to 79.
 Researchers also seek to determine the effect of ALZT-OP1 therapy on the severity of dementia symptoms.

 Participants are divided into four treatment groups.
 Group 1 receives the ALZT-OP1a inhalational therapy plus an oral placebo pill; group 2 receives ALZT-OP1a inhalational therapy plus ALZT-OP1b oral therapy; group 3 receives ALZT-OP1b oral therapy plus inhaled placebo, and group 4 receives both inhaled and oral placebos.
 Patients receive these treatments over the course of one and a half years.

-The trial began in September 2015 across U.S., Australian and Eastern European sites, and will conclude in September 2019.
+The trial began in September 2015 across U.S., Australian, and Eastern European sites, and completed enrollment in August of 2019.
+Results of the study are expected in December of 2020.

 In 2014, AZTherapies obtained a patent on the combined cromolyn-ibuprofen therapy used to treat Alzheimer’s and related disorders.
-The company is also investigating ALZT-OP1a in a Phase 2 clinical trial (NCT03202147) as an adjuvant treatment of post-stroke cognitive impairment.
+The company was also investigating ALZT-OP1a in a Phase 2 clinical trial (NCT03202147) as an adjuvant treatment of post-stroke cognitive impairment.
+The trial is currently suspended but may resume at some point in the future.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.